sametsenturka/aws-agent/README.md

 AI-powered agents to manage AWS services (EC2, S3, Lambda) using natural language commands.
 Built with `phidata` and `boto3`.

+I used Groq (llama-3.3-70b-versatile) for the Free API Key.

 ---

 ## 🚀 Features